netascode/nac-branch/docs/Readme.md

 ### WLAN SSIDs ####

 For Release 1 - Early Availability, the following three SSIDs (Data - SSID 0, Voice - SSID 1, and Guest - SSDI 2) are hardcoded in the YAML configuration files for example purposes only.
 The SSIDs are all configured for open access (no authentication or encryption), with traffic mapped to the three VLANs (Data - VLAN 10, Voice - VLAN 20, and Guest - VLAN 30) defined as variables.

+Again, this is shown as an example only, not intended to be implemented in a production network, and not representative of any best practices.
+In an production network best practices would recommend implementing secure SSIDs using methods such as enterprise WPA2 and/or WPA3 authentication.
+The exact method of securing SSIDs would depend on the security policy of the organization.

 ## Unified Branch Services ##